Trump — The Convention Keynotes

 He needed to offer solutions to the broad range of serious problems our nation faces, after almost eight years of that regime.
 He did.

-Finally, he needed to reach far across Democratic Party lines for this generation’s blue-collar working Americans, as Ronald Reagan did so effectively in 1980 and 1984.
+Finally, he needed to reach far across Democrat Party lines for this generation’s blue-collar working Americans, as Ronald Reagan did so effectively in 1980 and 1984.
 Trump can win only if those voters cross party lines in large numbers, so he “borrowed” President Reagan’s 1980 election slogan, “Let’s Make America Great Again,” and last night, stepped far across traditional part lines to attract “Reagan Democrats.”

 Ivanka Trump introduced her father, and as The Washington Post noted, “She was poised.
 She was confident.
 And, most of all, she was on message. … Ivanka did it all without savaging Hillary Clinton or Democrats.
 She simply painted an alternative — and far more appealing — picture of a man who everyone already thought they knew.
 Ivanka’s speech was a home run…” (Full Transcript Here)